Workforce Planning: The Ultimate Guide

 Begin by taking stock.
 What are you already doing well in talent acquisition, talent management and development?

 • Availability of talent: Even if you are currently happy with your staffing levels, it’s important to be aware of the potential availability of talent.
-If the right skills are hard to come by, recruitment can be a long process.
+Recruitment can be a long process if the right skills are hard to come by.

-• Cost of hiring: What kind of costs are incurred when hiring outside talent.
-Beyond salary, this includes the time it takes for them to become familiar and productive in their role, and any onboarding/administrative costs.
+• Cost of hiring: What costs are incurred when hiring outside talent?
+Beyond salary, this includes the time it takes them to become familiar and productive in their role, as well as any onboarding/administrative costs.
 To work out your hiring costs, read our article on how to calculate cost per hire.

 • Cost of training: Training current staff is usually cheaper than hiring.
-As such, it’s important to consider what costs training programs and promotions will cost.
+As such, it’s important to consider the cost of training programs and promotions.

 Together, this information should paint a comprehensive picture of where you are right now, and what it will cost to adapt.